savong/OutOfOrderStreamAggregation/README.md

 savong-hashimoto@cs.tsukuba.ac.jp

 ## How to run the code in brief:
-Please run the program in the following order in the command prompt or other editors:
+Please run the program in the following order in the two different command prompts or other editors:
 * (1) Java  /DataStreamSource/DataStreamSource_Transmission.java
 * (2) Java  /Non-Flink_Version/CMiX_PWiX_MAX.java